-Shocking ‘Bold And The Beautiful’ Spoilers: Why Both Steffy’s Kids Are Spencers, But With Different Dads
+Shocking 'Bold And The Beautiful' Spoilers: Why Both Steffy's Kids Are Spencers, But With Different Dads

 Monday's spoilers for The Bold and the Beautiful reveal that Steffy Forrester (Jacqueline MacInnes Wood) will make a decision that could affect the rest of her life.
 She decides to take the plunge and requests a paternity test.

 According to the daily spoilers, Steffy will ask her doctor to confirm who her baby daddy is.
-She’s nervous as hell but knows she needs to learn the truth so that everyone can move on with their lives.
+She's nervous but knows she needs to learn the truth so that everyone can move on with their lives.
 If Liam Spencer (Scott Clifton) fathered her child, he and Hope Logan Spencer (Annika Noelle) can figure out their next steps.
-However, Dr. John “Finn” Finnegan (Tanner Novlan) will be celebrating if the baby is his.
+However, Dr. John "Finn" Finnegan (Tanner Novlan) will be celebrating if the baby is his.

 Steffy is sorry that she slept with Liam.
 She knows that their actions have jeopardized his family with Hope, and she doesn't want to cause conflict between husband and wife.